-Parents need to think about the kind of life they envision for their child.
+Deal with expectations.You should share with us your thoughts as well as any medical opinions about the kind of life you envision for their child.
+Will he or she be able to work or live independently?
 Will the child have a shorter life span?
-Will he or she be able to work or live independently?
 The answers to these questions will form the foundation of your plan.

 Parents of a special needs child who also have other children are often tempted to leave their assets to the other children with the understanding that they will take care of their disabled brother or sister.
 However, if one of those children gets a divorce, files bankruptcy or pre-deceases the disabled child, those assets could go to an ex-spouse, creditors or others.
 To prevent this from occurring, parents should divide assets among all their children equally but place the disabled child’s assets in a special needs trust and add to it with a permanent life insurance policy.

 Assets placed in a third-party special needs trust are not counted as assets toward public benefit program eligibility, but these trusts are governed by strict rules so the counsel of an experienced estate planning attorney in establishing this trust is necessary.
 Parents do not need to fund a special needs trust with cash while they are alive; they can do so through other assets after they die.